binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 Relying on tooling alone is not enough.

 Using the likes of pre-commit hooks with the CLIs, and the other tooling options detailed in the [Countermeasures](#web-applications-countermeasures-consuming-free-and-open-source-tooling) section integrated with CI builds, as well as creating scripts to do most of the work for us, is going to be a good option to start with.
-Adding security regression testing automation on top of that, and your solution for managing potential vulnerabilities in free and open source packages starts to look pretty solid.
+Adding the automation of security regression testing on top of that, and your solution for managing potential vulnerabilities in free and open source packages starts to look pretty solid.

 ### Insufficient Attack Protection